 There are a couple of items to note.
 A FET follower circuit will be able to supply high current, but the voltage gain will be less than one.
 This amplifier will only be suitable in applications where the input signal does not require voltage amplification (such as the output of an mp3 player or computer).
 Also, a simple single-ended circuit like this will have no power supply ripple rejection and thus any noise in the power supply is going to go right through amplifier.
 For that reason, you will need to use a regulated power supply.
 Suitable inexpensive regulated (wall wart) power supplies can be purchased from Radio Shack.
 10-20VDC and 750mA should be fine.

-The schematic for this project is shown below in Figure 2.
+The schematic for this headphone amplifier project is shown below in Figure 2.
 An IRF610 MOSFET is used in this example, but a wide variety of FET devices can be used in its place.
-A LM317 voltage regulator is used for the CCS and the draw is set at 250mA.
+I've had success with IRF510, IRF610, IRF611, IRF612 and IRF710, all of which worked well.
+You will want to stay away from IRF530 or IRF540 types (commonly found in power supplies) as there will be terrible roll-off of the highs.
+Using a simple application of a common LM317 voltage regulator it is configured as a very accurate CCS set to draw 250mA.

 Figure 2: IRF610 Class-A Headphone Amplifier Schematic